Kuberaa: Critical response

 Avad Mohammad of OTTPlay gave 4/5 stars and wrote "Kuberaa is one of the best Telugu films in recent times.
 With gripping thrills, heartfelt emotions, a compelling story, and a powerful message, the film delivers on every front."
 Paul Nicodemus of The Times of India gave 3.5/5 stars and wrote "Kuberaa is not your usual commercial potboiler—and that's precisely what makes it worth a watch.
 It's a brooding, introspective take on wealth and morality.
 It's not flawless, but it's a bold leap from a filmmaker unafraid to reinvent his canvas."
 Swaroop Kodur of The Indian Express gave 3.5/5 stars and wrote "Kuberaa wears its bleeding heart on its sleeve for the marginalised, and while several scenes are effective, a few others feel repetitive and yank the pacing.[...]
 If the bloated duration of the film could be overlooked, Kuberaa stands apart from all the cacophony around as a one-of-a-kind 'mass' experience."
 BH Harsh of Cinema Express gave 3.5/5 stars and wrote "Dhanush's performance, aided by Sekhar's direction, does wonders here. [...]
 Kuberaa is a bold stroke of filmmaking, staunch in its commentary and so affecting in its sentiment.
 A few quibbles can be ignored."
-Goutham S of Pinkvilla gave 3/5 stars and wrote "Kuberaa is an interesting and unique attempt by Sekhar Kammula in blending commercial aspects with a realistic narrative.
-A talented ensemble cast at the helm, the social thriller is a fresh cup of tea despite its flaws."

 Janani K of India Today gave 3/5 stars and wrote "Kuberaa raises important questions about justice, money and power.
 But, it is not one without flaws.
 The pre-climax and climax feel a bit rushed and lack emotional connect.
 That said, Kuberaa presents a world that will keep you intrigued."
 Kirubhakar Purushothaman of News18 gave 3/5 stars and wrote "While Kuberaa carefully steers away from the generic nature of commercial entertainers, the end seems like an easy way out and undermines its desire to be unique."
 Sangeetha Devi Dundoo of The Hindu wrote "Kuberaa falls short of being a gamechanger.
 But it is a brave film from a director who has often stepped away from the norm, and raised pertinent questions.
 That is ample reason to cheer."